Intrinsic torsion classes of Riemannian structures: Abstract

 \section{Abstract}

-This article introduces the problem of finding intrinsic torsion varieties associated to $G$-structures on a fixed parallelizable Riemannian manifold.
+This article introduces the notion of intrinsic torsion varieties associated to $G$-structures on a parallelizable Riemannian manifold.
 As an illustration, the intrinsic torsion varieties of orthogonal almost product structures are analysed on the Iwasawa manifold.